ariwasch/LED-Safety-Glasses/README.md

 # LED-Safety-Glasses
-Changes colors from blue to red by pushing reset button,
+Changes colors from blue to red by pushing reset button.